Brussels Airlines cabin crew threaten to strike over Christmas

 March 22, 2023

 Brussels Airlines and sister airlines Lufthansa and Swiss are going to the Council of State against the new system of variable airfares at Brussels Airport.
 The new fares will take effect on 1 April.
-The airlines’ appeal is against the Terminal Navigation Charges elaborated by Mobility Minister GThis content has been archived.
-Log in or […]
+The airlines’ appeal is against the Terminal Navigation Charges elaborated by Mobility Minister Georges Gilkinet (Ecolo).
+The charges, which must be […]

 Brussels Airlines hopes to fly out of the red this year